-The Bank applies the concept of expected credit losses of IFRS 9 to financial assets at amortised cost, debt instruments measured at fair value through other comprehensive income, offbalance sheet exposures, finance leases, other amounts receivable, financial guarantees and loan commitments not recorded at fair value.
+The Bank applies the concept of expected credit losses of IFRS 9 to financial assets at amortised cost, debt instruments measured at fair value through other comprehensive income, off-balance sheet exposures, finance leases, other amounts receivable, financial guarantees and loan commitments not recorded at fair value.
 The expected loss for credit risk is an estimate weighted by the probability of the present value of the credit losses.
-This estimate results from the present value of the difference between the cash flows due to the Bank under the contract and the cash flows that the Bank expects to receive arising from the weighting of several future macroeconomic scenarios discounted at the interest rate of the financial instruments.
+This estimate results from the present value of the difference between the cash flows due to Stage 3: instruments for which there is the Bank under the contract and the cash flows that the Bank expects to receive arising from the weighting of several future macroeconomic scenarios discounted at the interest rate of the financial instruments.

 The Bank measures the expected loss on an individual or collective basis for portfolios of financial instruments that share similar risk characteristics.
-The measurement of the provision for losses is based on the present value of the expected cash flows of the asset using the asset's original effective interest rate, whether measured individually or collectively.
+The measurement of the provision for losses is based on the present value of the expected cash flows of the asset using the asset's original effective interest rate. whether measured individually or collectively.